nosarthur/qc101/gate-and-circuit.rst

 .. math:: f: \{0, 1\}^{\times n} \longrightarrow \{0, 1\}

 .. seealso::
-   In classical computing, one gate is complete.
+   In classical computing, one gate is universal.
    It could be either NAND, or NOR gate.
    It could also be a three-bit gate called Toffli gate, which is Controlled-Controlled-NOT gate.

+* `David P. DiVincenzo, Quantum Gates and Circuits,  Proc.
+Roy.
+Soc.
+Lond.
+A 454 (1998) 261 <https://arxiv.org/abs/quant-ph/9705009>`_

 It's easy to show that quantum computer can do all what classical computer can do, and we will start from there.